-During the next five years, I would love to consolidate my position on the international illustration market.
-I wish to keep on working as illustrator and graphic artist and one aim for the next five-year could be, to find international representations on all continents.
+During the next five years, I would love to consolidate my position in the international illustration market.
+I wish to keep on working as an illustrator and graphic artist and one aim for the next five-year could be, to find international representations on all continents.
 I do have representations in Japan respectively Asia and Germany, but it would be cool, to have one in North and South America, in France or in Scandinavia for example.
 Working with international clients is super inspiring and interesting I think.

 9. What about in ten?

-What I wrote down as goal during the next five-year could be further developed for the next ten years.
+What I wrote down as a goal during the next five-year could be further developed for the next ten years.
 Maybe I also can manage to create new books, comics or even further develop my little shop, in which I can present my illustrative world.
-And I would love to keep on doing exhibition with my personal works, I would love to expand the cooperation with art galleries around the world.
+And I would love to keep on doing an exhibition with my personal works, I would love to expand the cooperation with art galleries around the world.

 10. What do you hope to achieve with your art?

 Very often especially my personal art has got some special content or message.
-It makes me happy, if the viewer of my art get’s this message or even is inspired by it.
-But it is also wonderful, if people look at my artworks and feel, happy, relaxed or encouraged and initiated to create and develop their own art or projects.
+It makes me happy if the viewer of my art gets this message or even is inspired by it.
+But it is also wonderful if people look at my artworks and feel, happy, relaxed or encouraged and initiated to create and develop their own art or projects.

 11. Now, tell us a little more about you as a person: what is your favourite food?